Newtons first law of culture: how leadership guidance becomes folklore

 How folklore forms

 This happens because organisations crave certainty.
-Ambiguity is exhausting.
 When a senior leader says something, teams convert it into a rule because rules are easier to follow than judgement calls.
 The folklore isn't malicious.
-It's a coping mechanism for the cognitive load of working without complete information.
+It's a coping mechanism for working without complete information.

 Giving direction with an expiry date

 The fix isn't to stop giving direction.
-Leaders are paid to have opinions and to reduce ambiguity, and a team without direction is worse off than a team with imperfect direction.
+Leaders are paid to have opinions, and a team without direction is worse off than a team with imperfect direction.
 The fix is to give direction in a way that resists calcification.

-Three things help.
-First, always give the why with the what.
+Always give the why with the what.
 "Don't do X" is folklore-bait.
-"Don't do X right now because we're trying to solve Y, and X creates Z problem for that goal" gives the next person enough context to know when the guidance no longer applies.
+"Don't do X right now because we're solving Y, and X creates Z problem for that goal" gives the next person enough context to know when the guidance no longer applies.
 The reasoning is the expiry date.

-Second, name the scope.
+Name the scope.
 Be explicit about whether you're giving guidance for this decision, this quarter, this team, or forever.
 Most leadership guidance is situational, but staff treat it as universal unless you say otherwise.
-"For this project" and "as a general principle" are very different statements, and the difference rarely survives the retelling unless you spell it out.

-Third, invite the contradiction.
+Invite the contradiction.
 Tell people directly that if they think the guidance no longer applies, they should push back.
-This sounds obvious, but the default in most organisations is to treat executive direction as permanent until explicitly revoked.
-You have to actively give people permission to challenge you, and then you have to actually accept the challenge when they bring it.
-If you say "push back" but punish the pushback, you've made the folklore problem worse, not better.
+The default in most organisations is to treat executive direction as permanent until explicitly revoked.
+You have to give people permission to challenge you, and then actually accept the challenge when it comes.

 Hunting your own folklore

 You also need to go looking for the folklore that already exists.
 The most useful question I've found to ask in skip-levels is "what are we not doing because of something I said?"
 It produces uncomfortable silences and then surprising answers.
 Half of what comes back I don't recognise.
-A quarter of what I do recognise was situational advice that has long since stopped applying.
-The remaining quarter is guidance I'd still stand behind, but I now know which quarter it is, which is the point.
+A quarter is situational advice that has long since stopped applying.
+The remaining quarter I'd still stand behind, but I now know which quarter is which.

-Skip-levels and engineering all-hands are the cheapest place to find this.
-You can also watch for the linguistic tells in planning documents and design reviews.
-Phrases like "we've always done it this way," "leadership doesn't want us to," and "that's not allowed here" are all flares for folklore.
+Watch for the linguistic tells too: "we've always done it this way," "leadership doesn't want us to," "that's not allowed here."
 The absence of a name attached to the rule is the giveaway.
 Real decisions have authors.
 Folklore is anonymous.

 The opposite force

-The Newtonian framing matters because it points at the actual job.
-If guidance continues until an equal and opposite force is applied, then part of leadership is the deliberate, regular application of opposite forces.
+If guidance keeps moving until something stops it, then part of leadership is the deliberate, regular application of opposite forces.
 Revoking old guidance.
 Updating the why.
 Killing rules that no longer serve the goal.
 None of this happens automatically, and none of it happens because the original context expired.
 It happens because you went and did it.